 The results of portable breath test devices are usually admissible at preliminary hearings or pretrial hearings to show that the police had probable cause to arrest you for DUI.
 PBT results are not admissible at trial, or any guilt determining proceeding because the Pennsylvania Courts have ruled that PBT's are inherently unreliable.

-Science.
-Investigation.
-Preparation.
-At Mike Sherman Law, we see what other lawyers don’t!
+At Mike Sherman Law, we see what other lawyers don't!
 We are passionate about providing an aggressive defense where we leave no stone unturned when helping our clients.
+We always investigate the science surrounding the evidence against our clients.
 Do you have questions?
 Call us immediately for a free strategy session.

-For more information on Portable Breath Tests In Pennsylvania, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (412) 471-5000 today.
+For more information on Portable Breath Tests in Pennsylvania, a free initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling former Pennsylvania State Police attorney Mike Sherman today at (412) 471-5000 .